REUTERS, Photographer VINCENZO PINTO

 THE MESSAGE OF DIVINE MERCY

 The Lord Jesus gave Saint Faustina, a Polish nun from the Congregation of Our Lady of Mercy having an immense trust in God, an enormous mission – the Message of Mercy addressed to the whole world.
 Her mission was to deliver new prayers and forms of devotions to the Divine Mercy, which are to remind us about the forgotten truth of faith: the merciful love of God for every person.
-In His message, the merciful God manifests Himself in Jesus Christ, the Savior, as a Father of love and mercy, especially for the unfortunate, the errant, and sinners.
+In His message, the merciful God manifests Himself in Jesus Christ, the Savior, as a Father of love and mercy, especially towards the unfortunate, erring and sinners - who want to change their lives.

 “You are the secretary of My mercy.
 I have chosen you